akka/akka/akka-docs/src/main/paradox/typed/interaction-patterns.md

 In an interaction where there is a 1:1 mapping between a request and a response we can use `ask` on the `ActorContext` to interact with another actor.

 The interaction has two steps, first we need to construct the outgoing message, to do that we need an @scala[`ActorRef[Response]`]@java[`ActorRef<Response>`] to put as recipient in the outgoing message.
-The second step is to transform the `Response` or the failure to produce a response, into a message that is part of the protocol of the sending actor.
+The second step is to transform the successful `Response` or failure into a message that is part of the protocol of the sending actor.

 Scala
 :  @@snip [InteractionPatternsSpec.scala]($akka$/akka-actor-typed-tests/src/test/scala/docs/akka/typed/InteractionPatternsSpec.scala) { #actor-ask }